White House defends Trump invitation to Duterte despite human rights criticism

 “By effectively endorsing Duterte's murderous ‘war on drugs’, Trump has made himself morally complicit in future killings,” he said.

-A Trump administration official insisted, however, that the invitation was not a reward to Duterte or an endorsement of his policies but a decision that engagement with the Philippines was better than withdrawal which could “intensify bad behaviour” by Duterte.
+A Trump administration official insisted, however, that the invitation was not a reward to Duterte or an endorsement of his policies but a decision that engagement with the Philippines, an important longtime U.S. ally, was better than withdrawal which could “intensify bad behaviour” by Duterte.

 “It’s not a ‘thank you’,” the official said, speaking on condition of anonymity.
 “It’s a meeting.”